Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 .. note::

-    If your Discord application(bot) is tied to a "Team" in the Discord Developer Console, by default no owner will be set to Red.
+    If your Discord application(bot) is tied to a "Team" in the Discord Developer Console, by default Red will have no set Owner.
 To set bot owner follow the steps below:

     To set owner manually, launch Red using